nipy/nibabel/doc/source/installation.rst

   #
   ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ### ###

+..
+XXX Package links and build instructions still nifti XXX

 .. _installation:

 ************
 Installation
 ************

 It should be easy to get NiBabel running on any system.
 For the most popular platforms and operating systems there are binary packages provided in the respective native packaging format (DEB, RPM or installers).
 On all other systems NiBabel has to be compiled from source -- which should also be pretty straightforward.